sims1253/scholzmx/DESIGN_ROADMAP.md

 - **Content-First:** The design must prioritize readability and put the user's written content at the forefront.
 - **Embrace the Slow Web:** The site should be designed for longevity, not urgency.
 This means focusing on durable content, simple and robust technology, and a calm, intentional user experience.
 It is a rejection of the ephemeral, attention-grabbing trends of the modern web.
-- **Tufte-Inspired Clarity:** The design will draw inspiration from Edward Tufte's principles of information design, emphasizing clarity, data-ink ratio, and avoiding unnecessary decoration.
 - **"Paper-y" Aesthetic:** The visual theme should evoke the feeling of reading on high-quality paper—warm, comfortable, and classic.
 - **Accessibility First (No-JS Core):** All core content and navigation must be perfectly functional and readable with JavaScript disabled.
 - **Progressive Enhancement:** Interactive elements will be layered on top using non-essential JavaScript.